efrecon/concocter/README.md

   - Variables which specification starts with a `@` are understood as the content of a (possibly) remote resource.
-All characters that follow the `@` sign should be an URL and `concocter` will get the content from that URL and assign it to the variable internally. `concoter` only recognises HTTP/S at present and considers any other URL as being a ... local file.
+All characters that follow the `@` sign should be an URL and `concocter` will get the content from that URL and assign it to the variable internally. `concoter` only recognises HTTP/S and a special docker construct (see below) at present and considers any other URL as being a ... local file.

   - Variables which specification starts with a `=` are understood as a proper Tcl mathematical [expression](https://www.tcl.tk/man/tcl/TclCmd/expr.htm).